 "Classic Balayage pieces should be very close and soft at the root leading to a thicker highlight at the ends of the hair.
 Balayage is applied on the surface of the section and not saturated through the section until the very tips" to create the soft finish.
 Jack also notes that professional cling film is used to keep the coloured pieces of hair separate, rather than using foils as you would for traditional highlights.
 "Because it's hand-painted, your colourist can choose the placements to best complement your haircut, skin, and features, so it looks really natural rather than actually coloured."

 Jack says balayage falls into four categories: Creative, Classic, Micro, Californian.
-Classic balayage, as described above is "saturated at the ends and product is loaded in the midlengths, feathered up to the root, and spread down over the surface of the section for a seamless finish."
+Classic balayage, as described above is, "saturated at the ends and product is loaded in the midlengths, feathered up to the root, and spread down over the surface of the section for a seamless finish."
 Creative balayage is applied similarly to classic but "the difference here is that whilst we spread the product down to the ends, we only feather slightly for a more subtle finish."
 Micro balayage is achieved by saturating the ends, loading product just above this and feathering up.
 Finally, California is a much heavier incarnation of this application; still very soft at the root but with much more coverage."

 Who can have it?

 Anyone!
-"It works on all hair lengths and types.
+Jack says, "it works on all hair lengths and types.
 You can go supersubtle or push it to extremes using something like #MyColourfulHair by L'Oréal Professionnel, which lets you have fun with colours that easily wash out.
 The great thing about balayage is that one size doesn't fit all."
 Perfect for those hesitant about trying a completely new colour who still want to switch up their natural shade.

 What colours are available for balayage?